-The Nuffield Centre for Experimental Social Sciences of the University of Oxford (CESS) is pleased to announce the Sixth International Meeting on Experimental and Behavioral Social Sciences (IMEBESS) at the Utrecht University, Utrecht city in Netherlands, on May 2-4 2019.
+The Nuffield Centre for Experimental Social Sciences of the University of Oxford (CESS) is pleased to announce the Sixth International Meeting on Experimental and Behavioral Social Sciences (IMEBESS) at the Utrecht University, Utrecht, Netherlands, on 2-4 May 2019.

 IMEBESS intends to bring together researchers in all areas of the social sciences who are interested in experimental methods.
 We believe that behavioural economics is increasingly informed by a very diverse range of research traditions.
 Hence, we are particularly interested in the participation of all social science disciplines with an interest in experimental and behavioural research, including anthropology, economics, political science, psychology, and sociology.

 » Deadline to submit a paper: 7 January 2019.